Beef Stew with Vegetables Pressure Canning Recipe

 Cut beef chuck eye roast into 1” cubes.
 Trim off any excess fat.

 Ladle hot stew into the hot jars leaving 1” headspace.
 Remove air bubbles with a skewer and readjust headspace if necessary.
+You may need to add extra boilng water if you run out of broth.
 Wipe the rim of the jars with a moistened towel to ensure there is no debris on the rims.
 Center hot lids on jars and screw bands down until fingertip tight.

 Place jars in pressure canner.
 Adjust water level, lock lid and bring to a boil over medium-high heat.
 Vent steam for 10 minutes, then close vent.
-Continue heating to achieve 10 pounds of pressure.
+Continue heating to achieve 10 pounds of pressure with a weighted gauge or 11 pounds with a dial gauge.
+Adjust for altitude if needed, see chart.
 Process pint jars for 75 minutes.
-(If using quart jars, process for 90 minutes).
+If using quart jars, process for 90 minutes.

 Turn off heat.
 Let pressure return to zero naturally.
 Wait 5 minutes longer, then open vent.
 Remove the canner lid.
-Wait 10 minutes, then remove jars.
+Wait 10 minutes, then remove jars and place onto a thick towel to cool.

 PRINT THE RECIPE CARD